Drazin-Inverse and heat capacity for driven random walks on the ring: Setup and main results

+which is exponentially converging.
+The main subject of the paper is to use an algorithm to find $V_f$.
+Note that equation \eqref{pp} can be rewritten as $LV_f=-f$, which is a Poisson equation.
+In the literature on that Poisson equation, the requirement $\langle f\rangle^s =0$ is called a {\it centrality condition}, and most applications are related to diffusion processes; see e.g. \cite{poiss}.
+Here we deal with the Poisson equation in a discrete setting. \\

-The following main results are obtained:\\ 1) identifying the pseudo-potential $V_f = L_D^{-1} f$ as obtainable from the Drazin-inverse $L_D^{-1}$ of $L$ working on $f, \langle f\rangle=0$;\\ (2) a graphical representation of the pseudo-potential $V$ in \eqref{heatc} and its efficient computation for different $\ve, N, T$;\\ (3) from the graphical algorithm: exact computation of the nonequilibrium heat capacity $C$ as function of temperature $T$ (including $T\downarrow 0$) with parameters $N,\ve$;\\ (4) derivation of the pseudo-potential in the diffusion limit $N\uparrow \infty$.
+The following main results are obtained in the coming sections:\\ (1) identifying the quasipotential $V_f =-L_D^{-1} f$ as obtainable from the Drazin-inverse $L_D^{-1}$ of $L$ working on $f, \langle f\rangle=0$;\\ (2) a graphical representation of the quasipotential $V$ on the ring, and its efficient computation for different $\ve, N, T$;\\ (3) from the graphical algorithm: exact computation of the nonequilibrium heat capacity $C$ as function of temperature $T$ (including $T\downarrow 0$) with parameters $N,\ve$ on the ring;\\ (4) diffusion limit of Kirchhoff formula and quasipotential on the ring.